Medivation Shares Soared: What You Need to Know

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

 Craving more input?
-Start by adding Medivation to your free and personalized watchlist so you can keep up on the latest news with the company.
+Start by adding Medivation to your free and personalized watchlist so you can keep up with the latest news from the company.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.